Case Study – Semiconductor Procurement

 Customer Story: Even the Best Internal Procurement Efforts Can Leave You with Higher Costs

 The Procurement team for a global leader in tools for the design of transistors, circuits and semi-conductor technologies thought they had scored a major success in their latest contract cycle with Verizon.
-The team had, on their own initiative, negotiated what they believed to be a very favorable contract renewal only to find they left millions on the table.
+The team had negotiated what they believed to be a very favorable contract renewal--only to find later that they had inadvertently left millions on the table.

-Unfortunately for the company, the Procurement team acted with little involvement of their IT team.
-While Procurement did a good job of obtaining substantial savings over the prior contracts for the data services, they were working without the help of experts in telecommunications technologies and the intricacies of complex services contracts for them.
-As a result, though seemingly impressive savings did result from Procurement’s well-intentioned efforts, their lack of subject matter expertise caused a considerable amount of money to be left on the table.
+As can sometimes happen in companies large and small, the IT team, who have detailed knowledge of the communications infrastructure, were not brought in as equal partners to the evaluation process.
+As a result, while Procurement did a good job of obtaining substantial savings over the prior contracts for the data services, they were working without the help of experts in telecommunications technologies and the intricacies of complex services contracts for them.
+As a result, though seemingly impressive savings did result from Procurement’s well-intentioned efforts, stronger involvement by their internal subject matter experts would have avoided the miss.

 How Did Network Control Help?

 Once Procurement had completed its work, they shared the results with the company’s IT team who reviewed Procurement’s work effort.
 In the words of one of the company’s IT executives, “It did not pass the sniff test.”
-As a result, they brought in Network Control to review the results, benchmark them against industry pricing and analyze the Service Level Agreements and contract Terms and Conditions.
+Recognizing Procurement's best efforts, it was determined that bringing in outside TEM experts was critical to a successful going-forward strategy.
+Network Control, with its expertise, was able to benchmark them against industry pricing and analyze the Service Level Agreements and contract Terms and Conditions.

 Network Control performed a comprehensive review of the company’s internet and MPLS inventory and determined additional savings could be obtained by putting it out to bid through a broader, multi-vendor RFP process.
 The Network Control team knew that for many of the needed services it was important to look, not just at national carriers, but also local and regional carriers, both for lower cost, high-quality services as well as negotiating leverage against the national vendors.

 The Network Control team brought years of experience with complex RFP responses and resultant contracts to bear.
-Using cross-industry data from numerous RFP results as well as an intimate knowledge of the range of pricing vendors had actually offered other companies, Network Control was able to review and negotiate the best possible results for their client.
+Using cross-industry data from numerous RFP results as well as an intimate knowledge of the range of pricing vendors had actually offered other companies, Network Control was able to review and negotiate the best possible rates for their customer.